kusamanetwork/userguide/docs/start/claims.md

 For most users, we recommend using the [Polkadot UI](https://polkadot.js.org/apps/#/explorer) since it will allow you to store your encrypted keystore locally.

-> NOTICE: Unfortunately at this time Kusama does not have hardware wallet support using the Ledger or Trezor products.
-Hopefully soon this will change!
+> NOTICE: Unfortunately, at this time Kusama does not have hardware wallet support.
+Hopefully this will change soon!

-Another option you may consider using is the `subkey` commandline utility which will allow you to be extra secure and generate your key on an air-gapped device.
-Additional two other options include the Enzyme browser extension wallet or the Polkawallet mobile wallet.
-But these require an extra step to make into Kusama addresses.
+Another option you may consider using is the `subkey` command line utility, which will allow you to take extra steps to protect the security of your key.
+Additionally, two other options include the Enzyme browser extension wallet and the Polkawallet mobile wallet, although these require an extra step to generate Kusama addresses.

 ### Using polkadot{.js} extension (Chrome or Firefox)